liuch37/autorecord/README.md

 ### How to Stop Recording

-Simply press 'q' on your terminal to stop and save your recording.
-This program will save 'video.mp4', 'audio.wav', and 'record.mp4' as video only, audio ony, and merged video with audio, respectively, as three output files.
+Simply press `q` on your terminal to stop and save your recording.
+This program will save `video.mp4`, `audio.wav`, and `record.mp4` as video only, audio ony, and merged video with audio, respectively, as three output files.

 ### How to Run PyQT Version